jozzzzep/KeyBinder/README.md

       - [Advanced Filtering Examples](#advanced-filtering-examples)

 ## KeyDetector
 The main class of the KeyBinder tool, used for detecting when a user/player presses a key.
+All these members are static, so you don't need to create an instance of a KeyDetector.

-- Properties
+- **Properties**
   - <code>InputCheckIsActive</code>
   Set to false by default
   Determines if the KeyDetector is currently checking for input